wenceslasdk/data-science-2/README.md

 ```sh
 cd C:\Users\tyblondr\data-science-2
 ```
-- activate the virtual environment by typing
+- activate the virtual environment by typing in command line on windows
 ```sh
 .venv\Scripts\activate.bat
 ```
-in command line on windows, or
+or in terminal on linux/mac:
 ```sh
 source .venv\bin\activate
 ```